syncfusion-content/maui-docs/MAUI/PDF-Viewer/Select-Deselect-Annotations.md

 ### Select an annotation programmatically

 You can select an annotation programmatically by providing the annotation instance as the parameter to the [SelectAnnotation](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_SelectAnnotation_Syncfusion_Maui_PdfViewer_Annotation_) method.
-The annotation instance can be found in the Annotations property of the `SfPdfViewer`.
+The annotation instance can be found in the Annotations property of the [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html).
 The following example explains how to select the first annotation in the annotation collection.

 {% tabs %}
 {% highlight c# %}
 void SelectAnnotation()
 {
-    // Obtain the annotation collection using `SfPdfViewer` instance.
+    // Obtain the annotation collection using [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) instance.
     ReadOnlyObservableCollection<Annotation> annotations = PdfViewer.Annotations;

     // Select the first annotation in the collection using the `SelectAnnotation` method of `SfPdfViewer` instance.